Peter Doyle (transit worker): Death and interment

 Doyle died on April 19, 1907, in Philadelphia of uremia.
 He is buried in the Congressional Cemetery in Washington, D.C.

 Legacy

 A portrait of Doyle and Whitman was taken around 1865 by M. P. Rice.
 It is the earliest known portrait of Whitman with someone else.
-John Burroughs described Doyle as "a mute inglorious Whitman".
+Paraphrasing Thomas Gray's "Elegy Written in a Country Churchyard", John Burroughs described Doyle as "a mute inglorious Whitman".

 Doyle is considered possibly the most likely candidate for the love of Whitman's life.
 Whitman's biographer Justin Kaplan wrote in 1980 that "Whitman extended himself with Peter Doyle farther than he had with any other man and at greater risk to his psychic safety."
 Their relationship has been described as a "romantic friendship", though its exact nature is unknown.